rich5580/BudgetBuddy/README.md

 We were tasked to create an application using Android Studios.

 # How To Run:
-You need to have Android Studios to run this application.
+You need to have Android Studio to run this application.
 1. Once you have launched this application, a login screen will get displayed.
 2. Before you can use the application, you must register an account.
 3. Once you have registered an account, it will take you back to the login screen, so that you can login